AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Build list using**

-      Here you specify where the list will retrieve its content.
+      Here you specify where the list retrieves its content.
 There are several methods:

-    * Depending on the item you choose a new panel will appear:
+    * Depending on the item you choose, a new panel appears:

         * **Options for Child Pages**